In a world where deadlines loom large and demands seem never-ending, stress has woven itself into the fabric of our lives.

 What are the Types of Self-Care Practices?

 Self-care isn't a one-size-fits-all concept; it manifests in a variety of forms tailored to individual preferences and needs.
-These categories of self-care encompass:
+When choosing self-care activities to practice, ask yourself: What is the driving cause of my stress?
+What type of self-care will be most effective in managing that stress?

 1. Physical Self-Care: This category revolves around taking care of your body's physical needs.
 This umbrella covers regular exercise, balanced nutrition, adequate sleep, and staying hydrated.
 Engaging in physical activities not only benefits your body but also has positive effects on your mood and overall well-being.